spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/gm-wm-segmentation/computing-the-wm-segmentation.rst

 Segmenting the full spinal cord
 -------------------------------

-In order to subtract the gray matter, we will first will need to get the  full spinal cord segmentation.
+In order to subtract the gray matter, we will first need to get the  full spinal cord segmentation.

 .. code:: sh